pillowlab/PYMentropy/README.md

 PYM entropy estimator MATLAB reference implementation
 =====================================================

-version: $Id: README_PYM.md.txt 2719 2013-02-01 00:38:29Z memming $
+This code lives in github: https://github.com/memming/PYMentropy

 This is a reference implementation of the entropy estimator based on Pitman-Yor mixture (PYM) prior.
 For the details of how we derive the estimator see the following papers:

 - Evan Archer, Il Memming Park, Jonathan W. Pillow.
 Bayesian estimation of discrete entropy with mixtures of stick breaking priors.
 Neural Information Processing Systems [(NIPS) 2012](http://books.nips.cc/nips25.html)
 - Evan Archer, Il Memming Park, Jonathan W. Pillow.
-Bayesian Entropy Estimation for Countable Discrete Distributions. (submitted, soon to be in arXiv)
+Bayesian Entropy Estimation for Countable Discrete Distributions. (submitted, http://arxiv.org/abs/1302.0328)

 Quick example
 =============